MERS-related coronavirus: Early cases and spillover event

 A second case was found in September 2012, when a 49-year-old man living in Qatar presented with similar flu symptoms.
 A sequence of the virus was nearly identical to that of the first case.
-In November 2012, similar cases appeared in Qatar and Saudi Arabia.
-Additional cases were noted, with deaths associated, and rapid research and monitoring of the novel coronavirus began.
-It is not known whether the infections are the result of a single zoonotic event with subsequent human-to-human transmission, or if the multiple geographic sites of infection represent multiple zoonotic events from an unknown common source.

-A study by Ziad Memish of Riyadh University and colleagues suggests that the virus arose some time between July 2007 and June 2012, with perhaps as many as seven separate zoonotic transmissions.
 Among animal reservoirs, CoV has a large genetic diversity yet the samples from patients suggested a similar genome, and therefore common source, though the data were limited.
 It was determined through molecular clock analysis that viruses from the EMC/2012 and England/Qatar/2012 date to early 2011, suggesting that these cases were descended from a single zoonotic event.
 It appeared the MERS-CoV had been circulating in the human population for more than a year without detection, and suggested independent transmission from an unknown source.

 Tropism

 In humans, the virus has a strong tropism for nonciliated bronchial epithelial cells, and it has been shown to effectively evade the innate immune responses and antagonize interferon (IFN) production in these cells.
 This tropism is unique in that most respiratory viruses target ciliated cells.

 Due to the clinical similarity between MERS-CoV and SARS-CoV, it was proposed that they may use the same cellular receptor; the exopeptidase, angiotensin converting enzyme 2 (ACE2).
 However, it was later discovered that neutralization of ACE2 by recombinant antibodies does not prevent MERS-CoV infection.
 Further research identified dipeptidyl peptidase 4 (DPP4; also known as CD26) as a functional cellular receptor for MERS-CoV.
 Unlike other known coronavirus receptors, the enzymatic activity of DPP4 is not required for infection.
 As would be expected, the amino acid sequence of DPP4 is highly conserved across species and is expressed in the human bronchial epithelium and kidneys.
 Bat DPP4 genes appear to have been subject to a high degree of adaptive evolution as a response to coronavirus infections, so the lineage leading to MERS-CoV may have circulated in bat populations for a long period of time before being transmitted to people.